opsone-ch/documentation/solr.rst

 By default, Solr will listen on port 8983.
 If you have multiple instances, or want to use a different port for other reasons, use the ``port`` parameter to specify the corresponding TCP port.

-.. hint:: Solr will listen on the localhost interface only.
+.. tip:: Solr will listen on the localhost interface only.
 If you need to expose Solr for external access, please use a website service (proxy type), and make sure access is allowed only by basic or ip address auth

 memory_ratio
 """"""""""""